anvaka/atree/README.md

 Chris Warren-Smith [wrote it in SmallBASIC](https://gist.github.com/chrisws/3cf97b7b7f1c2d6f9741464a2dfb3c3b)

+Mike Mallin made it [available in C](https://github.com/mremallin/christmas_tree) using SDL2 and OpenGL 3.2

 So, what's left?
 Just small changes which could make this tree perfect:

 * Shadows are not accurate